moliver28/research-handbook/content/handbook/business-technology/end-user-services/how-to-articles/google-workspace/gmail-delegation/index.md

 <!-- MOVE_TO: /handbook/security/corporate/systems/google-mail/guides -->
 <!-- comment: move the entire page -->

 ---
-title: "How To Use Gmail Delegate"
+title:"How To Use Gmail Delegate"
 ---

 ## Introduction